vmustillo/microservices/README.md

 - Holds information regarding an account, such as ID, Credit Limit, Balance, and Owner ID
 - The Account Service can be queried to create an account or retrieve an account based on ID
+- Consumes messages on "accounts" Kafka topic, which can be used to create an account

 ### Auth Service